-Why have regular old tacos when you can use most of the same ingredients in a low carb Mexican pizza?
+Why have regular old tacos when you can use most of the same ingredients in a keto Mexican pizza?

 This low carb Taco Bell dupe has a delicious, chewy crust topped with fragrant taco meat and melty cheese to make one of my most scrumptious low carb recipes.
 Ready in just over half an hour, you can honestly make this faster than driving to get it.

 This keto Mexican pizza mashes up to of your classic dinner choices into one amazing dish, plus:

 - Ready in just 35 minutes!

 - Super customizable – use the flavors and toppings that you’re craving!